-Sequestration should be calculated separately once the Monitoring, Reporting and Verification Guidelines for Forest-related activities are finalised.
+Sequestration should be calculated separately using the Monitoring, Reporting and Verification Guidelines for Forest-Management related activities.

 Activity data could include purchase receipts, delivery receipts or production reports.

 For default IPCC emission factors please refer to Annexure A and for South African specific calorific values please refer to Annexure C of this document.